chrisarcand/chrisarcand.github.io/about.md

 ### Software Engineer...

-I work as a software engineer at Sport Ngin in Minneapolis developing web applications in JavaScript and Ruby using Node.js and Rails.
+I work as a software engineer at Sport Ngin in Minneapolis - but I live in the Washington, D.C. metro area.
+At Sport Ngin I build web applications in Ruby and Javascript using Rails and Node.js.
-I graduated from the University of Minnesota's College of Science and Engineering, where I earned a B.S. in computer science with an emphasis in software and data systems development.
+I have a B.S. in computer science with an emphasis in software and data systems development from University of Minnesota's College of Science and Engineering.

-I like working with the full web stack and playing around with *nix systems in my spare time, and have taken an interest in contributing to the open source community.
-Hockey is fun to play and watch, and my favorite color happens to be trees.
+I like working with the full web stack and contributing to the open source community.
+Besides programming I'm overly obsessed with hockey, enjoy performing and listening to music (but you already knew that), I've taken an interest in photography, and my favorite color happens to be trees.

 Oh, I haven't bored you to death yet?
-Well, to learn more you should just <a href="/resume" target="_blank">see my resumé.</a>
+Well, to learn more you should just <a href="/CPA_resume.pdf" target="_blank">see my resumé.</a>

 ---